Barry Lloyd

-Barry David Lloyd (born 19 February 1949) is an English retired professional footballer and manager.
+Barry David Lloyd (19 February 1949 – 28 September 2024) was an English professional footballer and manager.
 As a player, he most notably played as a midfielder in the Football League for Fulham, for whom he was captain and made over 280 appearances for the club.
-He also played league football for Brentford, Hereford United and Chelsea.
+He also played League football for Brentford, Hereford United and Chelsea.
 After his retirement as a player, Lloyd managed Brighton & Hove Albion and non-League clubs Worthing and Yeovil Town.

 Playing career

 A midfielder, Lloyd began his senior career at First Division club Chelsea.
 He failed to break into the first team before joining Fulham in December 1968, in a player-exchange deal which saw John Dempsey move to Chelsea for a £70,000 fee.
 Lloyd made 286 appearances and scored 30 goals during 7 1/2 seasons at Craven Cottage and captained the club to promotion from the Third Division in the 1970–71 season.
 He was an unused substitute during the 2–0 1975 FA Cup Final defeat to West Ham United.
 Lloyd wound down his career with spells at Hereford United, Brentford and Houston Hurricane, before retiring in 1978.